edthedev/edthedev.github.io/slides/btaa.md

 Team Skills:

 + Software Development Experience
-+ People Skills
++ People Skills / Generosity in particular
-+ Generosity

 ???

-Interview question: How do you feel when you have to shelf your favorite project

-+ Working with your team should be a privilege.
-Make people feel good about it.
-+ Your team members need to prioritize their allies success over their own creations.
-This doesn't come naturally to all developers.
++ Cybersecurity developers need to prioritize their allies success over their own creations.
++ This doesn't come naturally to all developers.
++ We included an interview question about a time the candidate responded to an emergency.
++ We look for signs of generosity with time and expertise.

 ---